Model examples

 ../../_images/Orange_bar2.png

-Take for example dimethyl sulfoxide, a small organic molecule which is commonly used as a solvent.
+Take, for example, dimethyl sulfoxide, a small organic molecule which is commonly used as a solvent.

 ../../_images/ff13_3.png